 Possible?
 Not Possible?

-At a first glance, that may look impossible.
+At a first glance, that may look impossible for many of us.
 The average carbon footprint in the UK is around 14 tonnes per person per year.
 If you are lucky enough to be wealthy it could easily be double or three times that.
 However, this is the other point about a three tonne footprint: I believe it to be very achievable.
 My carbon footprint is currently around 5 tonnes per year.
-I still have a car, take foreign holidays, eat some meat and dairy in my diet, and I do lots of other things that the ‘green handbook’ would say were wrong.
+I still have a car, take foreign holidays, eat some meat and dairy in my diet, and I don’t have solar panels or other low carbon technologies at home – yet.
 The total also includes two tonnes of government infrastructure activity, which, whilst essential to our modern and privileged lifestyles, is also very high and could quite easily be significantly reduced if the political will existed.

 (These figures were last updated on 25 Feb 2020)